Updated Feb. 17, 2021

-In the midst of the COVID-19 pandemic, the AMA has been the leading physician and patient ally—voicing recommendations to key Congressional leaders and agency staff, state policymakers and private sector stakeholders.
+In the midst of the COVID-19 pandemic, the American Medical Association has been the leading physician and patient ally—voicing recommendations to members of the President Trump’s White House Coronavirus Task Force, the Transition Team, President Biden’s COVID-19 Response Team, key Congressional leaders and agency staff, state policymakers and private sector stakeholders.

 Download the full list (PDF) of AMA's latest advocacy efforts.

 - Successfully sought billions in emergency funding to help physician practices stay viable and keep providing needed care through the Coronavirus Aid, Relief and Economic Security (CARES) Act and subsequent emergency supplemental legislation (many practices qualified for loan-to-grant programs, advance payments and emergency payments).

 - Secured another $20 billion in CARES Act Provider Relief Funds, wherein behavioral health care

 providers and previously ineligible physicians became eligible to apply for funding.

 - Secured revisions to the Medicare Accelerated and Advance Payments program that offer relief to physician practices by postponing the recoupment of disbursed funds, reducing the per-claim recoupment amount and lowering the interest rate.

 - Convinced HHS to reverse course and agree to allow physicians who treat patients insured by Medicaid to obtain targeted distributions from the CARES Act Provider Relief Fund even if they already received a small amount previously from the general distribution.